 I actually came up with this paleo version several years ago when I wrote this Paleo Indian eCookbook – it has 100+ Paleo Indian recipes and this recipe for dahi vada one of them.
 Instead of lentils, my recipe calls for a combination of paleo friendly flours: almond flour, arrowroot flour and coconut flour.
 The coconut flour does a great job of soaking up the coconut yogurt.

-You’ll also want to have some chutneys handy to top these dahi vadas – a few of my favorites: chaat sauce, tamarind chutney and green chutney.
-You can make these sauces and freeze them – that’s what I do – then just break off a frozen piece and thaw as needed.
+You’ll want to have some chutneys handy to top these dahi vadas – a few of my favorites: chaat sauce, tamarind chutney and green chutney.
+You can make these sauces and freeze them flat in a zip lock bag – that’s what I do – then just break off a frozen piece and thaw as needed.

 I hope you love this appetizer!
 It’s perfect on a hot day – the cool and creamy dahi and chutneys will absolutely cool you down.
 Enjoy!